VincenzoSalvati/projectAI/README.md

 ```

 The developed code is divided in the following folders/classes:
 -	The “bot” folder contains all the classes related to the AI as well as the heuristic and α-β pruning search.
 In particular, it contains:
-    - alpha_beta_pruning.py for implementing α-β pruning algorithm
+    -	alpha_beta_pruning.py implementing α-β pruning algorithm
-    - BotGomoku.py for implementing the AI
+    -	BotGomoku.py implementing the AI
     -	constants_ai.py that contains some constants used for the AI
     -	patterns.py that contains all patterns considered by the AI
 -	The “graphic” folder contains all the classes related to the board of the game as well as the update of the GUI.
 In particular, it contains:
-    -	BoardGomoku.py for implementing the board of the game
+    -	BoardGomoku.py implementing the board of the game
-    -	ButtonHome.py for displaying and show animations of home page’s buttons
+    -	ButtonHome.py displaying and show animations of home page’s buttons
     -	constants_graphics.py that contains some constants used for the board internal structure
 -	The “data” folder contains wav file to reproduce audio effect
 -	The “utility” folder contains all the classes related to the AI and the board.
 In particular, it contains:
-    -	Chronometer.py for implementing the chronometer in order to take in consideration both the elapsed time for each AI move and the match’s total elapsed time
+    -	Chronometer.py implementing the chronometer in order to take in consideration both the elapsed time for each AI move and the match’s total elapsed time
-    -	utils.py that contains csv function in order to make the matches’ log
+    -	utils.py that contains csv function in order to make the matches’ log, which will be saved in the “log” folder
--	The class main.py which allow to start the match initializing both the home and its modalities.
+-	The class main.py which allows to start the match initializing both the home and its modalities.

 # How to run
 1. Run the main.py